Matthew Harrison - Jul 19 2017

-I’ve recently been researching a lot about methods of reducing the visibility of seams in 3D prints.
+I've recently been researching a lot about methods of reducing the visibility of seams in 3D prints.
 Commonly referred to as layer seams, z seams, blobs, zits, or scarring, the marks appear on prints either in a line or scattered around the model depending on slicer settings.
-An example can be seen below on this cylinder:
+An example can be seen above on this cylinder.

 It's a universal problem for FDM printing and there have been a lot of different methods introduced into slicing software to hide it.
 The most common of these are coast, wipe, and of course spiral vase mode, but some slicers have their own special ways of dealing with it too.
 Here we will discuss how and why these seams occur, and what you can do about it.

 Ironically, the most common names for these marks on prints aren't actually accurate.
 Layer seam, layer change seam and z seam imply that it occurs when the printer moves up to the next layer, however this is not the case.
 The standard process for printing one layer is as follows: inner perimeters > outer perimeter > infill > layer change.
 This can of course be confirmed by viewing a gcode preview, or even just watching the printer as it operates.
 From this we can see that the layer change actually occurs on the inside of the model where the infill ends, as that is the last part to be printed on any one layer.